ying-teaching/python-book/docs/ch05_function/notes/function.md

 For now, it is enough to know an important difference between a method and a function:

-- You call a function using a function name followed by arguments in a pair of parentheses `f(arg1, arg2)`
+- You call a function using a function name followed by arguments in a pair of parentheses `function(arg1, arg2)`
-- You call a method using a dot notation like `data.f(arg1, arg2)` because the function is bind with some data `a`.
-Conceptually, you can think `data.f(arg1, arg2)` as `f(data, arg1, arg2)` -- the `data` is always the first argument.
+- You call a method using a dot notation like `my_object.method(arg1, arg2)` because the function is bind with some object `my_object`.
+Conceptually, you can think `my_object.method(arg1, arg2)` as `method(my_object, arg1, arg2)` -- the `my_object` is always the first argument for a method.

 ### The `main` Function

 There is a convention in Python coding: you want to use the `main` function name as the entry point of a program.
 A non-trivial program has many functions, however, there must be a function working as the entry point of the program.
-It is common to use `main` as the name of the start-up function.

 The `main` contains the mainline logic of a program that calls other functions to perform top level tasks.
 Each top level task may call other functions to perform subtasks.
 Following is an example of function organization.

 ![structure](../images/structure.png)